gouherdanish/gouherdanish.github.io/_posts/2024-10-16-docker-compose.md

 - We can use any text editor to create a docker compose yaml file
 - We just need to make sure of the proper arguments and indentation
+- Below we deploy MongoDB and Mongo Express UI as containers using yaml file

 ```
 # mongo.yaml